blue bar white spacer

 They were both pioneers of quantum gravity.
 With Paul Dirac, Professor Bergmann developed the theory of constrained systems and applied it to the gravitational field.
 With Albert Einstein, he developed unified field theory and introduced several ideas that have now fundamental to physics of extra dimensions.
 He was one of the founders of our Society and served as its third President.
 Professor Wheeler made seminal contributions to nuclear physics and was key to the development of several key ideas in the foundations of quantum mechanics and black hole physics.
 With Bryce DeWitt, he developed canonical quantum gravity and paved the way to quantum cosmology.
 The first Albert Einstein prize of the American Physical Society was awarded jointly to Professors Bergmann and Wheeler.

-The first Bergmann-Wheeler prize will be awarded GR19 in Mexico City for the best Ph.D. thesis in the broad area encompassing all approaches to quantum gravity.
-The recipient will receive a cheque for US $ 1500 and a certificate.
+The first Bergmann-Wheeler prize was awarded at GR19 in Mexico City for the best Ph.D. thesis in the broad area encompassing all approaches to quantum gravity.
+The recipient received a cheque for US $ 1500 and a certificate.
+The prize for the current recipient (see below) was awarded at GR23 in Beijing.
+Nominations for the prize to be awarded at GR24 are now open (NEW!) and will close in 2024.

-The governance can be summarized as follows.
-The deadline for receipt of the nomination packet is September 30th, 2009.
-The nominator must be a member of the International Society on General Relativity and Gravitation and can make at most one nomination.
-The nominee need not be a member of the Society but the official defense must have taken place between October 1, 2006 and September 30th, 2009.
+For the nominations to be evaluated in 2024: The nominator must be a member of the International Society on General Relativity and Gravitation.
+The nominee need not be a member of the Society but the official defense must have taken place between the 30 September 2021 and 30 September 2024.
 The nomination package will consist of:

 ii) A PDF file or four hard copies of the thesis (one for each committee member).
 Copies of published papers that constitute the thesis can be submitted in lieu of the thesis.